asifZaman0362/zgame/README.md

 #### Windows (Visual Studio 2022)
 Other VS versions may also work but that would require replacing the libraries with the appropriate version compatible with target VS.
-Download the precompiled binary for glfw for windows, look for your target VS version inside the lib folder.
+[https://www.glfw.org/download.html](Download) the precompiled binary for glfw for windows, look for your target VS version inside the lib folder.
 Copy the library files into external/lib/windows.
 Open the project in Visual Studio and go through the initial CMake setup on screen.
 Once done, select "zgame.exe" as the executable target and start debugging to build and run.

 ### Contributing